financeros/capterra/README.md

 ```

-## Functionality
+## Design
-- Extracts JSON data from file
+- Extracts JSON data from file (clicks.json)
 - Creates **24** 1-hour periods
-- Filters clicks based on 1-hour periods and sort by timestamp
+- Filters Clicks data into 1-hour periods
-- Finds most expensive (and/or earliest click)
+- Sorts Clicks by timestamp (earliest to latest)
 - Checks if most expensive click has an IP that appears more than 10 times
+- Finds only most expensive (maximum) click while traversing from earliest to latest
 - Allows download of valid Most Expensive Click (resultset.json)
-- Allows and validates user inputted JSON string
+- Allows and validates user inputted JSON data
-- Allows reset to origin JSON
+- Allows reset of app data to JSON file (clicks.json)

 ## Main Components
 Used React Class & Function Components + React Hooks